 You may like to download the parking guide for more information.

 At times Kings Park is extremely busy and visitors are urged to allow adequate time to reach their destination, especially if attending a function or event.
-The speed restrictions of 20 km in children’s play areas and near the State War Memorial, and 40 km per hour through the rest of the park are enforced for visitor safety.
+The speed restrictions of 20 kilometers per hour (kph) in children’s play areas and near the State War Memorial, and 40 kph through the rest of the park are enforced for visitor safety.
 During fine weekends and on special events, traffic can be very busy, so please be patient.

 Please adhere to all parking signs for the safety and convenience of all park visitors and do not park on the lawns, over kerbs, in garden beds or on footpaths.

 Please note: Parking in Kings Park is prohibited while the person in charge of the vehicle is not in Kings Park - Penalties apply